Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Results

 \subsubsection{HSC J0047+0322}

-This system was first reported in \cite{Chan2023}, and recently in \cite{Shu2025}.
-One DESI fiber targeted image A (see the first row of Fig.\ref{fig:image_modelling}), yielding a redshift of $z = 2.0864$.
-The lensing galaxy is clearly visible, and the configuration resembles a typical pair.
-A spectrum of image B is required to further confirm this candidate.
+The system was initially presented in \cite{Chan2023} and recently in \cite{Shu2025}.
+DESI spectroscopy centered on image A (see the first row of Fig.\,\ref{fig:image_modelling}) measured a source redshift of $z=2.0864$.
+The lens galaxy is plainly visible, and images A and B exhibit similar colors with a geometry characteristic of a double.
+Spectroscopy of image B is required for an unambiguous confirmation.